 Another thing to remember is that it takes longer for a viewer to orient themselves in each new shot or space.
 Unlike current popular video editing techniques, these videos aren’t choppy and shouldn’t be shaky, fast-paced or too technical in movement or lighting.
 In 360 video, these things can disorient the viewer and take away from the experience.

 360 Video Suggestions

 There are some notable businesses, independent studios, and creators making some really interesting content.
 Felix and Paul studios are producing content for brands like NBA, Universal, and Cirque du Soleil.
-The team at Corridor Digital are killing it with their 360 compositing videos.
-They are creating Where’s Waldo videos and behind the scenes videos for other creators.
+The team at Corridor Digital is killing it with their 360 compositing videos.
+They are creating Where’s Waldo videos and behind-the-scenes videos for other creators.
 Those are a few of the cool ones — besides being a fighter pilot or Formula 1 driver, obviously.

 Our 360 Experience